 We will notify you of the main reason for collecting your personal information at the time of collection.

 In providing our products and services to you, it may be necessary for us to disclose personal information to other organisations.
-We only disclose personal information to the extent necessary and to the extent required by law.
+We only disclose personal information to the extent necessary, to the extent required by law or as consented to by you.
 The types of organisations that we can disclose personal information to are:

 - hospitals, medical and ancillary service providers and other health insurers